Fife Folk Museum - a Brief History

 The new Visitor Centre opened in April 2014 and forms the main entrance to the Museum, an easy stroll from the car park via the footbridge and with disabled access.
-Once inside, visitors find the Reception Desk, the Museum Shop offering attractive gifts and souvenirs and the Weigh House Tearoom.
-Its varied and delicious menu provides a chance before or after a Museum tour to relax and enjoy the view out to the Bishop’s Bridge and Ceres Burn.
+Once inside, visitors find the Reception Desk, the Museum Shop offering attractive gifts and souvenirs and the Weigh House Tearoom. (now the Harvest Mouse tearoom) Its varied and delicious menu provides a chance before or after a Museum tour to relax and enjoy the view out to the Bishop’s Bridge and Ceres Burn.

 The property is owned by the Cupar and North Fife Preservation Society, and leased to the Trustees for a nominal rent.
 Fife Folk Museum is managed by the Board of Trustees, with professional advice provided by the Museum Mentor and supported by a pool of 40-50 volunteers who staff the Museum during opening hours, and help behind the scenes with documentation, conservation, education, and publicity.